tamim662/Java-MasterClass/README.md

 # Java-MasterClass
 This repository consists of all codes of exercise and challenges from java masterclass course of Tim Buchalka's Learn Programming Academy.

+## Object-Oriented Programming
+Real World objects have two major characterisitcs.
+>> 1. The state
+>> 2. Behavior

+**Example:** For the Ant;
+- **The state:** The age, the number of legs, etc.
+- **Behavior:** Eating, Carrying food, etc.

+> Software objects are a fundamental part of OOP.
+A software object store its state in fields(variables) and they expose their behavior with methods.
+This is what an object in object-oriented programming terms.
+>> - And a class is a template or a blueprint for creating objects.
+   - Varibales in class = memeber variables = fields = state components
+   - A powerful mecanism is used to hide the fields and methods from access publicly and that is called Encapsulation.

 ### Constructor Concept
 - Constructor allow us to initialize a object that we are going to create with some privilage(what we want to do at the time the object being created)